- Do you want to help children and adolescents learn more about the natural sciences?

 - See all doctoral programmes at UI

-In general, admission to a Master's programme requires the applicant to have completed an undergraduate degree with a first class grade (7.25).
+In general, admission to a Master's programme requires the applicant to have completed an undergraduate degree with a first class grade (7.25 or higher).

 120 ECTS credits must be completed for the M.Ed. degree.